jay7n/jay7n.github.io/source/_posts/two-smart-ideas-when-handling-elem-traversal.md

 Allow me to clarify something first.
 The recursive function mentioned above could of course solve these questions too.
 When reach the list end we get the length of list and then can backward-traverse a certain number of times to meet the condition.
-This would take 2 loops(forward and backward) though it still costs a O(n) time.
+This would take 2 loops(forward and backward), though it still costs a O(n) time.
 But if we were more cautious and want to do it better, we may ask is it possible to just run for only 1 loop?